 Term Description Daily accounting Daily accounting is the processing, organizing, and reporting of the raw accounting data, generally performed once per day.
 In CSA, daily accounting can be run as many times as necessary during a day; however, this feature is still referred to as daily accounting.
 Job A job is a grouping of processes that the system treats as a single entity and is identified by a unique job identifier (job ID).
 There are multiple accounting types, and of them, CSA is the only accounting type to organize accounting data by jobs and boot times and then place the data into a sorted pacct file.
 For non-workload management jobs, a job consists of all accounting data for a given job ID during a single boot period.
 A workload management job consists of the accounting data for all job IDs associated with the job's workload management request ID.
 Workload management jobs may span multiple boot periods.
 If a job is restarted, it has the same job ID associated with it during all boot periods in which it runs.
 Rerun workload management jobs have multiple job IDs.
 CSA treats all phases of a workload management job as being in the same job.
-Note: The existing command jobs(1) applies to shell "jobs" and it is not related to the Linux kernel module jobs.
-The at(1), atd(8), atq(1), batch(1), atrun(8), and atrm(1) man pages refer to shell scripts as a job.
+Note: The built-in shell command "jobs" relates to the shell's job control features and not to Linux kernel jobs.
+The at(1), atd(8), atq(1), batch(1), atrun(8), and atrm(1) man pages also use the term "job" in contexts unrelated to Linux kernel jobs.
 Periodic accounting Periodic (monthly) accounting further processes, reports, and summarizes the daily accounting reports to give a higher level view of how the system is being used.

 CSA lets system administrators specify the time periods for which monthly or cumulative accounting is to be run.
 Thus, periodic accounting can be run more than once a month, but sometimes is still referred to as monthly accounting.

 Daemon accounting Daemon accounting is the processing, organizing, and reporting of the raw accounting data, performed at the completion of daemon specific events.

 Recycled data Recycled data is data left in the raw accounting data file, saved for the next accounting report run.

 By default, accounting data for active jobs is recycled until the job terminates.
-CSA reports only data for terminated jobs unless csarun is invoked with the -A option. csarun places recycled data into the /var/csa/day/pacct0 data file.
+CSA reports only data for terminated jobs unless csarun is invoked with the -A option. csarun places recycled data into the

+/var/csa/day/pacct0 data file.